The 3 Steps to Ending PEDs in MMA (and Why They Won't Be Taken)

 These are just a few of the fighters hit with suspensions while fighting for the UFC, PRIDE or Strikeforce for using a banned substance.
 Dozens more are not listed.

-Use of banned substances—especially those considered to be performance-enhancing—is a major problem in any sport, and various sources seem to indicate that fighters are easily etting away with using these pills, creams and patches.
+Use of banned substances—especially those considered to be performance-enhancing—is a major problem in any sport, and various sources seem to indicate that fighters are easily getting away with using these pills, creams and patches that give them an unfair advantage at the expense of their long-term health.
 It is a problem that will, some day, inevitably lead to tragedy.
-However, it does not need to be this way.

 There are a few simple steps that would effectively force fighters into completely giving up PEDs, and would force cheaters out of the sport.
 Unfortunately, there is a serious push against these steps against the unsatisfactory status quo MMA currently maintains.